A boil is a swollen, red lump under the skin that can become pus-filled over time. It is often sore and painful, but usually clears up on its own.

-Studies show that the average boil bursts after 2 to 3 days (although it can take up to a week or more), so it’s best to let the healing process happen naturally.
+How long do boils last?
+Studies show that the average boil bursts after 2 to 3 days (although it can take up to a week or more), so it’s best to let it heal naturally.
+Knowing the stages of a boil is key to knowing when to care for a boil yourself and when to get it checked by a doctor.

 Boils often look like large pimples, and most grow to be the size of a pea.